 Plug in VCF JST, cut grey as not needed.

-- Take two additional lengths of wire, we used an off cut of blue and grey.
+- Take three additional lengths of wire, we used an off cut of green, blue and grey.

 Plug in LFO switch PCBs JSTs.